 - $11 million verdict in a motorcycle vs. truck crash causing paraplegia

-For more than five decades, Jacoby & Meyers has advocated for clients facing severe back and spinal injuries, securing over $2 billion in verdicts and settlements statewide.
-These results have helped families manage long-term medical treatment, rehabilitation, lost earning capacity, and the enduring physical and cognitive consequences of catastrophic trauma.
+For more than five decades, Jacoby & Meyers has advocated for clients facing severe back and spinal injuries, securing over $2 billion in verdicts and settlements statewide.* These results reflect prior matters and depend on the specific facts of each case.

 Areas We Serve